odoo/odoo/doc/howtos/rdtraining/05_securityintro.rst

 .. warning::

-    The data files are loaded sequencially following their order in the ``__manifest__.py`` file.
+    The data files are loaded sequentially following their order in the ``__manifest__.py`` file.
     This means that if a data ``A`` refers to another data ``B``, you must make sure that ``B`` is loaded before ``A``.

-    In the case our the country states, you will note that the `list of countries <https://github.com/odoo/odoo/blob/e8697f609372cd61b045c4ee2c7f0fcfb496f58a/odoo/addons/base/__manifest__.py#L22>`__
+    In the case of the country states, you will note that the `list of countries <https://github.com/odoo/odoo/blob/e8697f609372cd61b045c4ee2c7f0fcfb496f58a/odoo/addons/base/__manifest__.py#L22>`__
     is loaded **before** the
     `list of country states <https://github.com/odoo/odoo/blob/e8697f609372cd61b045c4ee2c7f0fcfb496f58a/odoo/addons/base/__manifest__.py#L29>`__.